kakkarja/DS/README.md

 **Please see the demo on https://youtu.be/RPybRD5Ejtg**

 ### Note:
-**The demo is an old version, the new one just a clicked to stamped**
+**The demo is an old version, the new one
+Just click any date number it will be stamped on a cell.**